2017 Online Trust Audit Methodology - January 2017

 Always On SSL (AOSSL) – Sites are evaluated for the adoption of AOSSL and/or HTTP Strict Transport Security (HSTS) as best practices to secure sensitive data between a user’s device and a web site.
 With the advent of widely available tools, criminals can "sidejack" cookies and data packets from unsuspecting users.
 Sidejacking allows hackers to intercept cookies (typically used to retain user-specific information such as username, password and session data) when they are transmitted without the protection of SSL encryption.
 Sites supporting AOSSL receive bonus points.
 This capability is assessed using the tools listed above to look for Strict Transport Security and is verified by auditors accessing the sites.

-Malware, Malicious Links & Cross-Site Scripting – Sites will be scanned for malware, malicious links and susceptibility to cross-site scripting.
+Malware, Malicious Links & Cross-Site Scripting – Sites will be scanned for malware and malicious links.
+Cross-site scripting will be assessed via public databases outlining reported vulnerabilities.
 Sites with vulnerabilities receive penalty points.

 Bot and Botnet Protection – Sites will be checked for basic protection against web scraping, vulnerability scanning, scripted form completion, and other common bot-driven activities.
-Sites which have such protection will be awarded bonus points.
+Sites without basic bot protection will receive penalty points.

 Web Application Firewall – Sites which have a web application firewall receive bonus points.
 Web Application Firewalls monitor HTTP conversations and block common attacks such as cross-site scripting (XSS) and SQL injections.

-(New in 2017) Vulnerability Reporting Mechanisms - Recognizing the importance of having a vehicle for responsible reporting of site vulnerabilities, site's home pages and search functions will be searched using common key words.
-Terms will include but are not limited to bug reports, bug bounty, site vulnerabilities and vulnerability disclosures.
+(New in 2017) Vulnerability Reporting Mechanisms - Recognizing the importance of having a vehicle for responsible reporting of site vulnerabilities, a search using common keywords will be conducted on audited sites and on third-party sites to look for the presence of a vulnerability reporting mechanism.
+Terms will include but are not limited to "bug reports," "bug bounty," "site vulnerabilities" and "vulnerability disclosures."
+Sites supporting a vulnerability reporting mechanism will receive bonus points.
 For more information visit the U.S Department of Commerce, NTIAs Cybersecurity Vulnerability Multi-stakeholder overview.

 DNS & DDoS Resiliency – Sites will be analyzed for their ability to handle DNS and denial of service attacks.
 Sites with sufficient resilience will receive bonus points.